bigcompany/know-your-http/README.md

 * The `beamerposter` and `cclicences` LaTeX packages and their dependencies (if you installed texlive you may already have these installed)
 * Make

+To generate very large .png versions, run:

+    $ make pngs

+For this command, you will need `imagemagick` installed.

 ## Licensing:

 These posters are licensed [Creative Commons BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/3.0/) .
 The big.vc logo itself is copyright Big Company, all rights reserved, so please do not use it in derivative works.